openstack/kuryr-kubernetes/doc/source/specs/rocky/npwg_spec_support.rst

             ]

 Then the VIF driver can parse the network information defined in 'Network' objects.
-In NPWG spec, the 'Network' object definition is very flexible.
+In NPWG spec, the 'NetworkAttachmentDefinition' object definition is very flexible.
 Implementations that are not CNI delegating plugins can add annotations to the Network object and use those to store non-CNI configuration.
 And it is up to the implementation to define the content it requires.

-Here is how 'Network' CRD specified in the NPWG spec.
+Here is how 'CustomResourceDefinition' CRD specified in the NPWG spec.

 .. code-block:: yaml

   apiVersion: apiextensions.k8s.io/v1beta1
   kind: CustomResourceDefinition
   metadata:
-      name: networks.kubernetes.cni.cncf.io
+    name: network-attachment-definitions.k8s.cni.cncf.io
   spec:
-      group: kubernetes.cni.cncf.io
+    group: k8s.cni.cncf.io
     version: v1
     scope: Namespaced
     names:
-      plural: networks
+      plural: network-attachment-definitions
-      singular: network
+      singular: network-attachment-definition
-      kind: Network
+      kind: NetworkAttachmentDefinition
       shortNames:
-      - net
+        - net-attach-def
     validation:
       openAPIV3Schema:
         properties:
           spec:
             properties:
               config:
                 type: string

 For Kuryr-kubernetes, users should define the 'Network' object with a Neutron subnet created previously like: